This is the height of pleasure, a place to live and love. A place to replenish energy, enjoy togetherness in the private spa and simply take time out.

-Anyone who has considered the history of the Fürthermoar Alm in the region of Zell am See Kaprun will realize one thing - the Alm and its development is really unique.
-In order to illuminate the history, we must go back to the year 1779.
+Anyone who has taken to heart the history of the Fürthermoar Alm in the region Zell am See Kaprun knows - the Alm is truly unique in its development.
+In order to illuminate the history in detail we have to go back to the year 1779.

 The Fürthermoar Alp in the region Zell am See Kaprun